1- CERTIDÃO DE REGISTO PREDIAL (property registration certificate)

 6- NUMERO DE CONTRIBUINTE (fiscal tax number)

 To be able to buy or sell property in Portugal you need to get a fiscal number.
-You get this anytime at the Finanças (local tax office)
+You can get this anytime at the Finanças (local tax office)

 7- CPCV - Contrato de Promessa de Compra e Venda (promissory contract)

-Price agreed, documents in order, both parties in the presence of a Notario (notary) must sign, a CPCV (promissory contract).
+Price agreed, documents in order, both parties in the presence of a Notario (notary) must sign a CPCV (promissory contract).
 Normally the buyer pays a 10% to 30% deposit to the seller.
 In this contract, terms and conditions are set out.
-The Portuguese law is clear; if the buyer defaults he will lose his deposit to the seller, if the seller defaults, he must return the deposit paid to him in double to the buyer.
+The Portuguese law is clear: if the buyer defaults, he will lose his deposit to the seller; if the seller defaults, he must return the deposit paid to him in double to the buyer.

 8- ESCRITURA ( final deed)